Mathnerd314/stroscot/docs/GettingStarted/About.rst

 Roadmap
 =======

-The roadmap at the moment is, in no particular order:
+The roadmap at the moment is, in vaguely the expected order of finishing:

 * build system
 * static analysis/optimization (includes memory management)